About our Tours

 Come explore Provence with us.
 We are intimately familiar with Provence through our travels to this wonderful corner of the world for nearly 20 years.
 We owned two homes in the charming village of Lourmarin, where we lived and our daughter attended the local school.
 Susan writes two blogs about Provence and Towny is an avid photographer eager to share his favorite photography locations.
 We have regularly traveled to France for over 40 years and, as is very apparent in the blogs, are passionate about this country, especially Provence.

 We will share our favorite places with you—local markets, hill top villages, renowned wine châteaux where the world’s best rosés are produced, castles built in the Middle Ages, and some of the best preserved Roman architecture in Europe.
-Enjoy Provençal cuisine—lunch in a Michelin-star restaurant on one day, in the Luberon Mountains on another, and along the Mediterranean (perhaps overlooking the Calanques) on another day.
+Enjoy Provençal cuisine—lunch in a Michelin-star restaurant on one day, in the Luberon Mountains on another, and, on the June tour, along the Mediterranean (perhaps overlooking the Calanques) on another day.
 See where Cezanne and van Gogh painted.
 There will be short excursions dedicated to out-of-the way places to capture wonderful photographs of both iconic and out-of-the-ordinary scenes—in June, there may be glorious fields of blooming lavender and, if we are lucky, maybe the sunflowers will open, too, and, in September, we may see harvesting in the vineyards!

 Lourmarin, where you will be staying, is a quintessential Provençal village, often referred to as “the cultural capital” of the Luberon Regional Natural Park.
 It is the stomping grounds of Peter Mayle and, generations earlier, other literary giants like Albert Camus and Henri Bosco walked the same narrow lanes.
 Today, artists’ galleries, boutiques, and cafés line the streets but the small village, deemed one of the “Most Beautiful in France,” has retained its strong local character (and characters).